vesoft-inc/nebula-web-docker/docs/en/manage-schema/st-ug-crud-index.md

 To operate an index on Studio, you must do a check of these:

 - The version of Studio is v1.2.0-beta or later.
-- Studio is connected to a Nebula Graph database.
+- Studio is connected to Nebula Graph.
 - A graph space, tags, and edge types are created.
 - Your account has the authority of GOD, ADMIN, or DBA.